-The 2019 LMU Common Book
+The 2020 LMU Common Book

-The Common Book Planning Committee hope that the latest selection serves as a mechanism through which all members of the LMU community – students, faculty and staff – can share a common experience through the uncommon discoveries in reading.
-Faculty members are encouraged to adopt Tell Me How It Ends in their courses.
+The LMU Common Book program is designed to unite the LMU community in a common intellectual endeavor that goes beyond the classroom.
+The Common Book planning group hope that the latest selection serves as a mechanism through which all members of the LMU community – students, faculty and staff – can share a common experience through the uncommon discoveries in reading.
+Faculty members are encouraged to adopt Go Ahead in the Rain in their courses.

 --John Jackson & Mia Watson, Co-Chairs of the LMU Common Book Program